-Our power poles need to be inspected regularly to make sure they are safe and do not pose a risk to individuals and communities.
+Our assets, power poles and wires need to be inspected regularly to make sure they are safe and do not pose a risk to individuals and communities.

-With our network spread far and wide, power poles are often located on our customers' properties so from time to time, our teams will need to go through your property to assess the condition of our power poles.
+With our network spread far and wide, our assets are often located on our customers' properties so from time to time, our teams may need to access your property to assess the condition of our power poles.
 We realise this may be an inconvenience to land owners but it is a necessity to keep yourself, your family, your property and your community safe.

 To minimise disruption, you can submit a property access form, so we can: